woodenbell/Zupper/README.md

     	ZMenuItem *title, *msg, *exit_option, *msg_num, *msg_txt;

     	//Initialize each of the items

     	//Text item is not selectable, will be used as the title of the menu

     	title = createZMenuTextItem("Zupper menu");

-    	//Action item is selectable and will call the method handle_msg() when choosen
+    	//Action item is selectable and will call the method handle_msg() when chosen

     	msg = createZMenuActionItem("Message", handle_msg);

-    	//Just like msg, but will cause the application to exit
+    	//Just like msg, but will cause the application to exit by calling handle_exit()

     	exit_option = createZMenuActionItem("Exit", handle_exit);

     	//Creates the option wrappers for the OPTION items values
     	//Example {'(', ')'}  =>    (SimpleOption)